yugabyte/yugabyte-db/docs/content/latest/develop/learn/sql-nosql.md

 Because of this configuration, this universe can:

 - Allow low read latencies from any region (follower reads from a nearby datacenter)
-- Allow stronly consistent, global writes
+- Allow strongly consistent, global writes
 - Survive the outage of any region

 ![Geo-distributed ops/sec](/images/develop/learn/yb-geo-distributed-ops.png)
 ![Geo-distributed latency](/images/develop/learn/yb-geo-distributed-latency.png)

-The graphs above, also taken from the EE edition, show that the average read latencies for apps running the the various cloud regions are just 250 microseconds, while write are strongly consistent and incur 218 milliseconds.
+The graphs above, also taken from the EE edition, show that the average read latencies for apps running the the various cloud regions are just 250 microseconds, while writes are strongly consistent and incur 218 milliseconds.

 ## Multi-cloud ready